For a printable version of this document click below

 CLARION UNIVERSITY OF PENNSYLVANIA

-The Senate shall serve as a representative body of the following constituencies: the President of the University, full-time personnel holding academic rank, and full-time personnel classified as State University Administrators, State University Managers, and State University Coaches; herein after called the Faculty.
-The Senate shall, in this capacity, have sole competence, subject to the approval of the President of the University, the authority of the Council of Trustees, and the laws of the Commonwealth, in all matters pertaining to the educational policies of the University.
+The Senate shall serve as a representative body of full-time members of faculty and full-time state university coaches; herein after called the Faculty.
+The Senate shall, in this capacity, have sole competence, subject to the approval of the President of the University, the authority of the Council of Trustees, the laws of the Commonwealth, and policies of the Pennsylvania State System of Higher Education, in all matters pertaining to the educational policies of the University.

 The legislative authority of the Senate shall extend to, but not be limited to the following matters, except as modified by the Collective Bargaining Agreement:

-The Senate shall serve in an advisory capacity to the President regarding the: (1) planning, development, and use of the physical facilities related to the educational objectives of the University, and (2) the creation, reorganization, or discontinuation of organizational units of instruction, research, or library and other informational and distributive facilities.
+The Senate shall serve in an advisory capacity to the President regarding the following but not limited to the following: (1) planning, development, and use of the financial resources and physical facilities related to the educational objectives of the University, and (2) the creation, reorganization, or discontinuation of organizational units of instruction, research, or library and other informational and distributive facilities.
 This shall not be interpreted to limit the authority of the Senate as prescribed in Section 1.

 The Senate shall meet in accordance with the Constitution, By-laws and Standing Rules of Order.
 In order to provide a forum for discussion of University affairs, the Faculty shall have the right to attend all meeting of the Senate and to participate in accordance with the established rules, except for the right to vote.